-You don’t have to do anything.
-Eligible subscribers with individual plans will receive checks or invoice credits directly.
-In order to ensure proper delivery, please check that all your contact information and address are up to date.
-If you are an Individual member who purchased your own health plan, log into Blue Connect to confirm and update your information.
-If you are a Student Blue member, please call 1-833-397-3777 to update your address.
+You don't need to do anything.
+Eligible subscribers will receive checks.
+In order to ensure proper delivery, verify your contact information and address are up to date on Blue Connect.
+If an update is needed call 1-833-397-3777 to update your address

 - My neighbor/friend/co-worker received a rebate.
 Why didn't I receive one?

-It all depends on the health plan the member is enrolled on.
+It all depends on the health plan the member is enrolled in.
 Your friend's rebate arrival and amount may be different from yours if you’re on different plans.

 - What if my check is lost in the mail?